VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/whatelse.md

 For even more, you may want to check out The big list of  {{< button relref="Design/gen" color="design" >}}Generative Art Tools{{< /button >}} in the Design section of this website

-While all of this is cool, I do want to point out I really, really wish there was more tools that made the more mundane tasks better too.
+While all of this is cool, I do want to point out I really, really wish there were more tools that made the more mundane tasks better too.
 There's been very little innovation in the user interface of browsers (like, [Vivaldi](https://vivaldi.com) may have vertical tabs but Firefox has had [Tree Style Tabs](https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/) for much longer) text editors, and spreadsheets<a class="ptr">(3)</a>.
-The was, briefly, a bit of innovation in the slideshow space with [Prezi](https://prezi.com) but it was still pretty gimmiky and not a dramatic improvment.
+The was, briefly, a bit of innovation in the slideshow space with [Prezi](https://prezi.com) but it was still pretty gimmicky and not a dramatic improvement.

-Developers have gotten better tools pretty rapidly recently though, as there's a crazy number of replacments {{< button relref="/Engineering/Linux/Linuxshell#alternative-commands" >}}Alternatives to coreutils and other basic tools{{< /button >}} that have come out over the last few years.
+Developers have gotten better tools pretty rapidly recently though, as there's a crazy number of replacements {{< button relref="/Engineering/Linux/Linuxshell#alternative-commands" >}}Alternatives to coreutils and other basic tools{{< /button >}} that have come out over the last few years.
 This gives me hope that tools for "normies" will catch up and see innovation too.

 {{< speech >}}

-If you happen to know of something else that sholud be on this list, feel free to tweet at me [@Vega_DW](https://twitter.com/Vega_DW)!
+If you happen to know of something else that should be on this list, feel free to tweet at me [@Vega_DW](https://twitter.com/Vega_DW)!

 {{< /speech >}}

 ## Hardware for Open Experimentation

-Micro controllers, like the infamous Arduino Uno (ATMEGA 328p) and the much nicer Raspberry Pi Pico (RP2040) are awesome for letting people experiment and make crazy contraptions. {{< button relref="/Engineering/Deeper/fpga1" >}}FPGAs{{< /button >}} are finally starting to get open source toolchains and low enough price options to allow for people to make their own soft core CPUs and custom logic.
+Microcontrollers, like the infamous Arduino UNO (ATMEGA 328p) and the much nicer Raspberry Pi Pico (RP2040) are awesome for letting people experiment and make crazy contraptions. {{< button relref="/Engineering/Deeper/fpga1" >}}FPGAs{{< /button >}} are finally starting to get open source toolchains and low enough price options to allow for people to make their own soft core CPUs and custom logic.
 Single board computers like the Raspberry Pi 3B+ are cheap enough to be thrown at many problems.
 This is all awesome.

-Unfortuantely, I see one big thing being left behind: the PC.
-If we really want innovation, it'd be awesome if there was an affordable PCIe FPGA card that could have bitstreams flashed onto it for specfic applications to accelerate different workloads.
+Unfortunately, I see one big thing being left behind: the PC.
+If we really want innovation, it'd be awesome if there was an affordable PCIe FPGA card that could have bitstreams flashed onto it for specific applications to accelerate different workloads.
 GpGPU programming is nice, but custom accelerators would be even better!

-Futhermore, I'd really like to see highspeed not-USB-based GPIO for desktops so that people could experiment with crazy ideas like using microfluidics ond diode logic for computation, playing with [FeRam](https://en.wikipedia.org/wiki/Ferroelectric_RAM), or even {{< button relref="posts/Ternay" color="gradient-border2" >}} ternary logic {{< /button >}} - Even if most of these ideas are dead ends, they're cool and I want to see more of them.
+Furthermore, I'd really like to see high speed not-USB-based GPIO for desktops so that people could experiment with crazy ideas like using microfluidics and diode logic for computation, playing with [FeRam](https://en.wikipedia.org/wiki/Ferroelectric_RAM), or even {{< button relref="posts/Ternay" color="gradient-border2" >}} ternary logic {{< /button >}} - Even if most of these ideas are dead ends, they're cool and I want to see more of them.

 ## Stop wasting time on stupid shit that nobody cares about